exodist/Importer/README.md

     variables and methods [Exporter](https://metacpan.org/pod/Exporter) expects.
 However, other exporters on cpan can override this using the `IMPORTER_MENU()` hook.

-# COMPATABILITY
+# COMPATIBILITY

-This module aims for 100% compatabilty with every feature of [Exporter](https://metacpan.org/pod/Exporter), plus added features such as import renaming.
+This module aims for 100% compatibility with every feature of [Exporter](https://metacpan.org/pod/Exporter), plus added features such as import renaming.

 If you find something that works differently, or not at all when compared to